GHEAD1802/GHEAD1802.github.io/README.md

 # How to host a resume on Github Pages
 ## Purpose
-This README describes the steps on how to host and format a resume using arkdown, VS Code, GitHub Pages, and Jekyll.
+This README describes the steps on how to host and format a resume using Markdown, VS Code, GitHub Pages, and Jekyll.

 ## Additional Purpose
 This README will also introduce and demonstrate general principles of technical writing, as explained by Andrew Etter in _Modern Technical Writing